 In addition to school-level factors, receipt of a voucher may also change household inputs into education (Das et al. 2013; Pop-Eleches and Urquiola 2013).
 We collect data on time use as well as household expenditure on education from a representative sample of students, and compare these across treatment and control households.
-Columns 1 and 2 of Table 3 present the cross-sectional comparison of average child time use and household education expenditure between the children attending private and public schools.
-Columns 4 and 5 present means of
+Columns 1 and 2 of Table V present the cross-sectional comparison of average child time use and household education expenditure between children attending private and public schools.
+Columns 4 and 5 present means of these same metrics for students who were awarded the voucher and those who were not.
+Column 6 presents the estimate of the intent-to-treat (ITT) effect of receiving a voucher on time use and expenditure, while column 7 presents the estimate of average treatment-on-treated (ATT) effect on time use of attending a private school.
+Thus, comparing columns 7 and 3 provides a measure of the extent to which time use and household expenditure patterns of voucher receiving students who attended a private school had converged to the typical patterns of private-school students.

-$^{^{23}}$ The discrepancy between the difference in teacher absence rates (15 percentage points) and the difference in the probability that a classroom does not have a teacher (5 percentage points) is partly explained by the fact that the most common response to teacher absence in public schools is to combine grades and have all students taught by the same teacher (as seen in the much higher rate of multi-grade teaching in public schools).
+22 The discrepancy between the difference in teacher absence rates (15 percentage points) and the difference in the probability that a classroom does not have a teacher (5 percentage points) is partly explained by the fact that the most common response to teacher absence in public schools is to combine grades and have all students taught by the same teacher (as seen in the much higher rate of multi-grade teaching in public schools).